 Rivas particularly enjoys the opening receptions because of the participation of the artists and their families.
 “While some of the artists are shy and some are non-verbal, there are a couple” who “are very outgoing and charming and proud of their work.
 They greet the visitors and tell them about their pieces,” she explains.

 As noted on the Anderson Center’s website, the Expressive Outcomes program “connects the artists with other artists, arts organizations, and the broader community, widening our individuals’ opportunities to our adults.”

 The Anderson Center’s core philosophy is that “all people deserve to live a life of quality” and its day and residential programs are designed to “promote each individual’s attainment of independence and a productive life full of enriching experiences.”
 To achieve that goal, it provides educational, social and vocational activities, coordinated with an individual’s home environment.
 Anderson Center programs are funded and/or licensed and certified by the New York State Education Department, Office for People with Developmental Disabilities and the Office of Children and Family Services.

 Expressive Outcomes runs through Aug.
 4 at the Howland Library, 313 Main St., Beacon.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.